asbjornu/from-source-to-production-with-ease/readme.md

    3. Pushes the NuGet package to Octopus Deploy.
    4. Creates a release in Octopus Deploy.
    5. All with the same version number provided by GitVersion.

+### Put GitVersion to Work

+Now, let's see how GitVersion reacts to changes in Git.

+1. First, go to Octopus Deploy and open the "Demo" project.
+2. Under "Variables" create a new variable named `Environment` with the values:
+   1. `production` for the environment scope `Production`
+   2. `staging` for the environment scope `Staging`
+3. Create the file `index.html` and add some basic HTML to it.
+Somewhere in the file, add the text `#{Environment}` to test Octopus Deploy's variable substitution functionality.
+4. Add and commit `index.html` to Git.
+5. Create a tag: `git tag 1.0`
+6. Push the tag: `git push --tags`
+7. Then push the commit: `git push`
+8. See how TeamCity now creates a build named `1.0`
+9. See how release version `1.0` is created in Octopus Deploy.